Vehicle & Tire Safety

 - All-weather tires are considered safe in winter conditions, particularly conditions with heavy rain, slush or wet snow.
 Tread patterns in all-weather tires provide extra traction and stability, while rubber compounds allow the tire to stay flexible for various temperatures for grip on both wet and snowy roads and dry asphalt.
 Thus, all-weather tires are efficient year-round.

-- (M+S) tires are all-season tires that provide better starting, stopping and driving performance in snowy conditions than non-M+S tires.
-M+S tires are acceptable in light snow but are limited to the capabilities of winter tires.
+- Mud and snow tires are all-season tires that provide better starting, stopping and driving performance in snowy conditions than non-mud and snow tires.
+M+S tires are acceptable in light snow but are limited in their capabilities compared to winter tires.

-If a Traction Law is called, your all-season tires might not make the cut.
-If you don't have the proper equipment during a Traction Law, you could face fines as low as $130 or as high as $650.
+If a Traction Law is called, your vehicle’s tires must meet Colorado’s requirements.
+If you don't have the proper equipment during a Traction Law, you could face fines ranging from $15 to $100, plus a surcharge.

 Find Safe Tires Near You